-Sleep has been associated with numerous health benefits ranging from a longer lifespan to better prevention of certain diseases.
+Sleep has been associated with numerous health benefits ranging from a more extended lifespan to better prevention of certain diseases.
 But what about sex?
 Can better sleep habits, meaning higher sleep quality, lead to improved sexual performance?

 In a study carried out in 2015 and reported in The Journal of Sexual Medicine female college students were quizzed on their sleep and sex habits.
-Women who reported longer sleep periods every night also reported increased sexual desire and better sexual performance.
-In fact, they had increased vaginal lubrication compared to women who experienced shorter sleep periods.
+Women who said longer sleep periods every night also reported increased sexual desire and better sexual performance.
+In fact, they had grown vaginal lubrication compared to women who experienced shorter sleep periods.

 A definitive Link Between Sleep and Sex